dusanlekic22/youtube-video-popularity-prediction/README.md

 # youtube-video-popularity-prediction
-Masters project for Neural Networks
+University project for SIAP and Neural Networks.